Whether you are buying or selling a business, your legal counsel can

 attorney that you want the sale to go through.
 In many instances,

-side or the other makes too many demands of the other side.
-Certainly,
+the other makes too many demands of the other side.
+Certainly, you want your

 process.